dylansalim3/android-phone-number-edittext/README.md

 # android-phone-number-input

 android-phone-number-input is A small UI library that allows you to create phone fields with corresponding country flags, and validate the phone number using libphonenumber from google.
-This project arr file was published using Jitpack.
+This project aar file was published using Jitpack.

 <img src="https://raw.githubusercontent.com/dylansalim3/android-phone-number-input/master/raw/phone-field.gif" alt="alt text" title="Sample App" style="max-width:100%;">